AdobeDocs/pass.en/help/authentication/sso-support.md

 In certain situations some apps or sites will want to disable SSO to satisfy advanced business cases.

-* **For JS and native SDKs** - The Primetime authentication support team can disable SSO for a Requestor ID / MVPD pair.
+* **For JS and native SDKs** - The Adobe Pass authentication support team can disable SSO for a Requestor ID / MVPD pair.
 No work is needed on sites or in native apps.
-Once SSO is disabled by the Primetime authentication support team, authentications performed using the specified RequestorId / MVPD pair will not be shared with sites or apps using different Requestor IDs.
+Once SSO is disabled by the Adobe Pass authentication support team, authentications performed using the specified RequestorId / MVPD pair will not be shared with sites or apps using different Requestor IDs.
 In addition, existing authentications with different Requestor IDs will not be valid for the Requestor ID / MVPD combination in which SSO was disabled.
 Technically, SSO disabling is accomplished by binding the AuthN token to the specific Requestor ID / MVPD combination.
 * **For Clientless API** - You can disable SSO in the Clientless authentication flow by specifying a non-empty appId parameter in the REST calls.
 You can use any string as the value, as long as that string is unique for the Requestor ID.
 Note that for the Clientless API, the programmer / impementor must change the site or app to add this requestor-specific parameter.

 >[!IMPORTANT]